Balck-Devil/Data-Extraction-and-Text-Analysis-Blackcoffer-Consulting/README.md

 ## EDGAR-reports-Text-Analysis

 In this project, text data extraction and text analytics was performed on EDGAR filling.
 The analysis was on done on 10k and 10Q filling.
 It was performed using python.

-Input
+## Input
 The input files consist of different filling from EDGAR.
 The format was .txt.
 Total 152 files were processed.

-Extraction and Analysis
+## Extraction and Analysis
 A. Basic cleaning was performed and target sections were extracted using regex.

 Target section were -

-Management's Discussion and Analysis
+  1.Management's Discussion and Analysis

-Quantitative and Qualitative Disclosures about Market Risk
+  2.Quantitative and Qualitative Disclosures about Market Risk

-Risk Factors
+  3.Risk Factors

 B. Different parts of text analysis were performed which included -

-Sentiment Analysis
+  1.Sentiment Analysis

-Analysis of Readability
+  2.Analysis of Readability

-complex word count
+  3.complex word count

-word count
+  4.word count

-Sentiment Analysis
+## Sentiment Analysis
 Sentiment Analysis was performed using lexical based approach.

 Positive Score: This score is calculated by assigning the value of +1 for each word if found in the Positive Dictionary and then adding up all the values.